khangnguyen2100/movie_max/README.md

 ## Features

-- Full HD movies with subtitles in many languages
+- Streaming movies and series
-- Search by name
+- Latest movies and series update
-- Filter by region, categories, periods,...
+- Search movies and series